nbeaver/save-tabs-firefox-for-android/readme.rst

 Save list of open tabs.
 Works on Firefox for Android.

-Experimental only, suffer from a serious bug.
+Experimental only, suffers from a serious bug.

 Description
 -----------